create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **profile**: ProfileInfo | null

 A reference to the ProfileInfo object used by this execution context.
+A value of `null` implies profile `Full`.
 This property is read only.

 #### **components**: ComponentInfoArray